 There are different types of commissioners in Wales and throughout the world.
 Each are given specific powers in the legislation which creates them.

-The role of a Commissioner is also different from the role of an Ombudsman, which investigates specific complaints against particular bodies.
+The role of a Commissioner is also different from the role of an Ombudsman, who investigates specific complaints against particular bodies.